Care Volunteer Projects in Ethiopia

 Many placements will appreciate you providing an extra dimension to the childrens' education by giving them some informal English lessons.
 With Ethiopia increasingly becoming a tourist destination for visitors from the developed world, this will be a valuable skill for young people trying to find jobs.
-Volunteers also organise occasional trips out from the orphanage and sometimes assist with fundraising events.
+Volunteers also organise occasional trips out from the care centre and sometimes assist with fundraising events.

 We also work with a local organisation that arranges activities like games and sports for street children.
 These extra activities usually run a couple of times during the week and on Saturdays and all our volunteers in Ethiopia have the opportunity to be involved.

 You can read more detailed information about the aims of the project in our Ethiopia Care Management Plan.